-Sewing hair extensions in has been a popular method for a very long time and you might know it as a weave too.
-That’s the easiest and cheapest ways to transform and revive your hair.
+Sewing hair extensions has been a popular method for a very long time and you might know it as a weave too.
+That’s the easiest and cheapest way to transform and revive your hair.
 Many celebrities successfully use this technique to achieve stunning results.
 Just imagine having long, silky locks that you can style however you want to.

 Unlike other extension types, a weave consists of wefts of hair that are cut into smaller pieces and sewn in.
 A cool thing is that you can control the density and fullness of the weave!
 Simply increase the number of the wefts you put it and call it a day.
 So, if you want extra-voluminous and full hair, that’s a breeze with sew-in hair extensions.